-Any student found involved in malpractice in completing an assessment task will be awarded a mark of ZERO for that task.
+Any student found involved in serious malpractice in completing an assessment task may be awarded a mark of ZERO for that task.

-The decision with regard to malpractice having occurred will be taken by the class teacher, in consultation with the Head Teacher of the course involved, and notified immediately to the Principal.
+The decision with regard to malpractice having occurred will be taken by the class teacher, in consultation with the Head Teacher of the course involved, and notified immediately to the Deputy Principal.
+The Deputy Principal will determine the appropriate action should malpractice be proven.

+If the student chooses to, then they may appeal to the Principal within 24 hours of the decision being taken.
 The Principal will establish a committee to review any cases of suspected malpractice and determine the appropriate action should malpractice be proven.